 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-It's Friday and I have something to say about that too this morning, about hockey. (interpretation ends) I just wanted to offer up, not a commentary in terms of what the best team is necessarily.
+While it's Friday, I have something to say about that too this morning about hockey.

+(interpretation ends) Mr. Speaker, I just wanted to offer up not a commentary in terms of what the best team is necessarily...